Non-abelian gauge fields in circuit systems: Methods

+\textbf{PCB preparation of the 1D-SOI circuit.} The 1D-SOI circuit was implemented on FR4 printed circuit board according to Fig.~\ref{fig:fig2}b and c.
+The parameters of the devices are chosen as follows.
+Inductors $L$ are 1.8 $\mu H$ with $\pm5\%$ tolerance and 53 $m\Omega$ series resistance.
+Resistors $R_{x}$ in modules $m_{\pm i\sigma_{2}}$ are 20 $\Omega$ with $\pm1\%$ tolerance, Capacitors $C_{0}$ in modules $m_{\sigma_{0}}$ are 2.7 nF with $\pm5\%$ tolerance.
+Capacitors $C_{g}$ are 1 nF with $\pm5\%$ tolerance.
+Resistors $R_{h}$ in module $\mathcal{H}$ are realized by connecting two $R_{x}$ in parallel.
+Resistors $R_{f}$ are 806 $\Omega$ with $\pm1\%$ tolerance.
+The operational amplifiers are AD8058.
+The 1D-SOI PCB with 20 unit cells in the x-direction is shown in Supplementary Fig.~S3d.
+The voltages at each node, including the amplitude and phase, are probed by the Rohde\&Schwarz vector network analyser ZNL6 5kHz-6GHz.

-The circuit was implemented on FR4 printed circuit board.
-Components consist of inductors $L$ (1.8 $\mu H$ with a $\pm5\%$ tolerance and 43 $m\Omega$ series resistance), capacitors $C$ (56 $nF$ with a $\pm5\%$ tolerance), operational amplifier AD8057ARTZ-REEL7, and resistors $R_{1}$ (15 $\Omega$ with a $\pm1\%$ tolerance), $R_{2}$ (30 $\Omega$ with a $\pm1\%$ tolerance) , $R_{3}$ (100 $M\Omega$ with a $\pm1\%$ tolerance).
-The voltage, including the amplitude and phase, at each node is probed by Rohde\&Schwarz vector network analyzer ZNL6 5kHz-6GHz.
+\textbf{PCB preparation of the Chern circuit.} The Chern circuit was implemented on FR4 printed circuit board according to Fig.~\ref{fig:fig3}a and b.
+Inductors $L$ are 1.8 $\mu H$ with $\pm5\%$ tolerance and 53 $m\Omega$ series resistance.
+Capacitors $C_1$ in module $m_{\sigma_{1}}$ are 6.8 nF with $\pm5\%$ tolerance.
+Capacitors $C_{2,3}$ in modules $m_{\sigma_{2}}$ $m_{-i\sigma_{3}}$ are 2.7 nF with $\pm5\%$ tolerance.
+The resistors $R_{m}$ in $\mathcal{M}$-module are 30 $\Omega$ with $\pm1\%$ tolerance.
+Resistors $R_{f}$ are 7.87 $k\Omega$ with $\pm1\%$ tolerance.
+The operational amplifiers are AD8057.
+The Chern PCB with 15-by-5 unit cells is shown in Supplementary Fig.~S4c.
+The voltages at each node, including the amplitude and phase, are probed by Rohde\&Schwarz vector network analyser ZNL6 5kHz-6GHz.